objcio/articles/2014-07-08-sandbox-scripting.md

 Your InputString just got a facelift, and you've seen everything you need to run AppleScripts from your app.
 Sort of.

-The Way it Used to be
+The Way It Used To Be
 ---------------------

 There was a time when you could send AppleEvents to any application, not just to the currently running application, as we did with chockify above.